Setting up a 360º Feedback Cycle

-- You can enable proactive 360º Feedback, meaning from their Small Improvements homepage, users will be able to provide feedback to anyone, regardless of whether they were nominated or not.
+- You can enable proactive 360º Feedback – meaning that from their Small Improvements homepage, users will be able to provide feedback to anyone, regardless of whether they were nominated as a reviewer.

 - You could even suggest how many people reviewees should request feedback from in order to give them a better idea of whom to choose.

 - If you'd like, you can ask reviewees to leave an additional personal message for their reviewers as well.
 Select the checkbox which will prompt reviewees to leave a note for their reviewers.